 Transplant shock is one of the negative effects of moving plants from one location to another.

-In some cases, the plants are not able to acclimatize to the new environment, and the roots are not able to establish themselves in the soil.
+In some cases, the plants cannot acclimate to the new environment, and the roots cannot establish themselves in the soil.

-This leads to reduced water absorption, making the plant susceptible to diseases and, in some cases, also leads to its death.
+This leads to reduced water absorption, making the plant susceptible to diseases and, in some cases, also leading to its death.

 As the weather is excellent in the spring and there is plenty of sunlight to encourage their growth, this is an ideal time to transplant bougainvillea plants.

-A key indication that establishes bougainvillea plants needs re-potting is when the roots tend to come out of the bottom hole of the pot.
+A key indication that establishes bougainvillea plants need repotting is when the roots tend to come out of the bottom hole of the pot.

 Bougainvilleas thrive when planted in pots.
-As the plants start to outgrow their containers, it is a signal that the plants require transferring to slightly bigger containers.
+As the plants start to outgrow their containers, it signals that the plants require transferring to slightly bigger containers.